wp-plugins/yith-woocommerce-category-accordion/README.txt

 1. Unzip the downloaded zip file.
 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
-3. Activate `YITH WooCommerce Product Slider Carousel` from Plugins page
+3. Activate `YITH WooCommerce Category Accordion` from Plugins page

 == Changelog ==

+= 1.0.1 =

+* Fixed minor bug

 = 1.0.0 =